E-Gilley/Mint-Classics-Analysis/README.md

 Next, let's look at each product line and how popular it is.
 This will give us a better idea of what percentage of sales each product line is responsible for.

 Before looking at that, let's first verify our total sum or orders for each product.
-This way when we'll be able to tell if any products don't have a product line attached to them.
+This way we'll be able to tell if any products don't have a product line attached to them.

 ```SQL
 -- This query shows the total number of products ordered. --